distal-shores/unrealcity/_bands/dead_soft.md

 headliner: true
 ---

 Gabriola Island three-piece Dead Soft paints a picture of life in the Pacific Northwest with fever dream visions, super saturated riffs, soaring, hooky choruses and heartfelt angst.
-With their hotly anticipated third album due imminently on their Westerly imprint, the Softies are assured to build on the now-legendary status of their self-titled debut (2014) and knockout sophomore <em>Big Blue</em> (2019).
+With their hotly anticipated third album due imminently on their Westerly imprint, the Softies are assured to build on the now-legendary status of their self-titled debut (2014) and knockout sophomore <span style="font-style:italic">Big Blue</span> (2019).